ClickHouse/clickhouse-docs/docs/en/cloud/reference/warehouses.md

 Because this compute-compute separation is currently in private preview, there are some limitations to using this feature.
 Most of these limitations will be removed once the feature is released to GA (general availability):

-1. **Primary (original) service should be recently created or migrated.** Unfortunately, not all existing services can share their storage with other services.
-During the last year, we released a few features that the service will need to support (like the Shared Merge Tree engine), so un-updated services will mostly not be able to share their data with other services.
-This does not depend on ClickHouse version.

-    The good news is that we can migrate the old service to the new engine so it can support creating additional services.
-Reach out to support and we will let you know if your desired service needs to be migrated.

-2. **Primary service should always be up and should not be idled (limitation will be removed some time after GA).** During the private preview and some time after GA, the primary service (usually the existing service that you want to extend by adding other services) will be always up and will have the idling setting disabled.
+1. **Primary service should always be up and should not be idled (limitation will be removed some time after GA).** During the private preview and some time after GA, the primary service (usually the existing service that you want to extend by adding other services) will be always up and will have the idling setting disabled.
 You will not be able to stop or idle the primary service if there is at least one secondary service.
 Once all secondary services are removed, you can stop or idle the original service again.

-3. **Sometimes workloads cannot be isolated.** Though the goal is to give you an option to isolate database workloads from each other, there can be corner cases where one workload in one service will affect another service sharing the same data.
+2. **Sometimes workloads cannot be isolated.** Though the goal is to give you an option to isolate database workloads from each other, there can be corner cases where one workload in one service will affect another service sharing the same data.
 These are quite rare situations that are mostly connected to OLTP-like workloads.

-4. **All read-write services are doing background merge operations.** When inserting data to ClickHouse, the database at first inserts the data to some staging partitions, and then performs merges in the background.
+3. **All read-write services are doing background merge operations.** When inserting data to ClickHouse, the database at first inserts the data to some staging partitions, and then performs merges in the background.
 These merges can consume memory and CPU resources.
 When two read-write services share the same storage, they both are performing background operations.
 That means that there can be a situation where there is an `INSERT` query in Service 1, but the merge operation is completed by Service 2.
 Note that read-only services do not execute background merges, thus they don't spend their resources on this operation.

-5. **Inserts in one read-write service can prevent another read-write service from idling if idling is enabled.** Because of the previous point, a second service perform background merge operations for the first service.
+4. **Inserts in one read-write service can prevent another read-write service from idling if idling is enabled.** Because of the previous point, a second service perform background merge operations for the first service.
 These background operations can prevent the second service from going to sleep when idling.
 Once the background operations are finished, the service will be idled.
 Read-only services are not affected and will be idled without delay.

-6. **CREATE/RENAME/DROP DATABASE queries could be blocked by idled/stopped services by default (limitation will be removed in GA).** These queries can hang.
+5. **CREATE/RENAME/DROP DATABASE queries could be blocked by idled/stopped services by default (limitation will be removed in GA).** These queries can hang.
 To bypass this, you  can run database management queries with `settings distributed_ddl_task_timeout=0` at the session or per query level.
 For example:

 ```sql
 create database db_test_ddl_single_query_setting